 - Lemon bath – A lemon bath is easy to prepare and can keep your pet smelling fresh and flea free.
 Dilute half a cup of freshly squeezed lemon juice into two cups of water, then add a squeeze of your regular pet-friendly soap or shampoo for a natural way of treating dog fleas.
 You must always take care around your dog’s eyes and mouth.

 - Lemon Comb – Similar to the lemon bath, you dip your dog’s regular comb or brush into fresh lemon juice and comb their fur.
 If your dog has short hair, you can use a cloth dipped in lemon juice to have the same effect.

 - Rosemary dip – Steep fresh rosemary leaves in boiling water, then strain the mixture and dilute it well in warm water.
 When the water reaches a comfortable temperature, pour the mixture over your dog and let it dry naturally.

 - Coconut oil – Coconut oil can help when treating fleas.
 Rub a teaspoon of coconut oil directly into your dog’s coat.
 This will repel fleas and make the coat shiny and reduce body odour.
 You can also add coconut oil to your dog’s diet.
 It can even help treat intestinal parasites due to its antibacterial, antifungal, and antiviral properties.

 Overview – Fleas and Dogs

-Your dog can get infected through contact with other animals or with fleas that are already present in your pets surrounding.
-So keeping on top of the potential spread of fleas is a must.
+Your dog can get infected through contact with other animals or fleas already present in your dog’s surroundings, so keeping on top of the potential spread of fleas is a must.